TecArt/grav-plugin-tecart-cookie-manager/README.md

 - admin setting opt-in: yes/no means, if opt-in toggle is available for users on website cookie banner
 - admin setting default active/not active means, if script is included in website
 - there is an option to set the script position (body-top, body-bottom, head-bottom)
+- there is an option to include the script after first scroll of page and/or a timeout/delay
 - you can override styles in your own css

 **Note**